nualagr/dargan-health-foods/README.md

 To cater to for increasing number of consumers shopping from mobile devices, the site uses responsive web design.
-Dargan Health Foods was designed with a mobile-first design philosophy, beginning the product design from the mobile end, which has more restrictions, then expanding its features to create a tablet and desktop version.
+Dargan Health Foods was designed with a mobile-first design philosophy, beginning with the product design from the mobile end, which has more restrictions and then expanding its features to create a tablet and desktop version.

 <br>